zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 We are now done with defining all the `steps` that takes place in a `pipeline`!

-What's left now is to run it by:
+What's left now is to run the `pipeline` by:

 ```python
 pytorch_experiment_tracking_pipeline(